syncfusion-content/blazor-docs/blazor/datagrid/how-to/provide-custom-data-source-and-enable-filter-option-for-drop-down-list.md

+---
+layout: post
+title: How to Provide Custom Data Source And Enable Filter Option For Drop Down List in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Provide Custom Data Source And Enable Filter Option For Drop Down List in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Provide custom data source and enable filter option for DropDownList

 You can provide custom data source and enable filter option for DropDownList while performing DataGrid editing by using the [`Edit`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) params property.